-Is Real Estate able to continue booming?
+Is real estate able to continue booming?

-Over the past couple of years, the most popular investment discussions always centers on real estate.
+Over the past couple of years, the most popular investment discussions always center on real estate.
 Here in Alberta, Real Estate has been everyone’s best investment.
 Instead of talking about the weather, everyone is talking about how much money they have made in their homes.
 The numbers are staggering – 40% growth last year, 50% growth the year before and over the past 5 years, property values have doubled and in some cases tripled.
 With numbers like these, it’s no wonder why we call this the real estate boom.

 It’s times like these that remind me of a book called Markets Mobs and Mayhem: A Modern Look at the Madness of Crowds by Robert Menschel.
 Menschel sites a number of examples of booms and busts in history fueled by what he calls mob thinking.

 Most recently, back in the late nineties, the NASDAQ was flying high and dot com millionaires were a dime a dozen.
 The economy appeared to be riding an endless high where stock prices kept rising.
 In hindsight, we saw that the tech boom was just another example of a well-documented social phenomenon called group hysteria.